pml76/plbi/README.md

 # README

-PLBI is a tool for querying large data sets composed of tables that are linked by relations.
+tldr is a tool for querying large data sets composed of tables that are linked by relations.

 ## Testing